WingRiders/get-project-recognition-in-crypto-world/README.md

 Comprehensive public guide to help brand new protocols and DApps or utility tokens to become recognized, legitimized, and listed on tier 1 platforms.

+After reading this guide, please take a few minutes to complete our survey by [clicking here](https://forms.gle/2Ce2rFzrJpXdkuEK8).
+Your feedback is invaluable and will help us make the guide even better.
+Thank you.

 ## Description

 In this project, you can find guides that will help you register the protocols, tokens, or DApps on essential tier 1 platforms of the crypto space.
 We tried to create detailed and comprehensive guides in a format that is easy to follow and understand.